Variable Rate Loans

 You can compare starting rates, factor in loan arrangement fees and check out if there are any penalties for paying your loan off early or making overpayments.
 Use our moneymatcher to search for deals and we’ll highlight some of these things for you, along with showing the total loan cost based on the initial interest rate.

 Check Interest Rates

 As always, it’s important to remember that the headline interest rate advertised may not be the one offered to you if you’re accepted.
 That’s because lenders must display a rate that’s available to 51% of those accepted.
 Taking a variable rate loan out over a longer period could reduce your monthly payments and even give you access to lower rates of interest.
 However, this will mean you will pay more money back over all.

 A longer loan may also be subject to more rate fluctuation.
 And if there’s one key thing to remember with variable rate loans, it’s that you need to be able to manage the impact of rate fluctuation, should it occur.

 Fixed or Variable Rate Loan?

 If you’d like a loan with the security of an interest rate that doesn’t change, a variable rate loan probably isn’t for you, particularly if you’re borrowing over a longer period.

 On the opposite side of the lending fence, if you’d like to benefit from possible lower interest rates, have the flexibility of being able to make higher payments and can overpay so the debt is paid back sooner, a variable rate loan may suit you.

 Secured or Unsecured Loan

 If you do choose to go with a variable rate, ensure you’re clear as to whether your loan is secured or unsecured so you know whether your home or other assets could potentially be at risk.
-Don’t forget to doublecheck things like redemption fees too, they can put a real dampener on paying your loan off early.
+Don’t forget to double-check things like redemption fees too, as they can affect the benefits of paying your loan off early.